 Finally, this DJ concert was at the far end of Ho Chi Minh Square (somehow, despite being so close to the Vietnamese concert, the music from the two did not overlap).
 They played Western music here (mostly American) and the mix was awesome, everyone was rocking out and having a great time.

-Fireworks at midnight.
-There weren’t many because a couple days prior the government decreed no fireworks this evening (they felt spending money on fireworks was disrespectful to the poor and homeless in the country).
+There weren’t many fireworks because a couple days prior the government decreed no fireworks at midnight, as they felt spending money on fireworks was disrespectful to the poor and homeless in the country.
 Lame Vietnam, lame.

 Despite the lack of fireworks, Inna and I had an amazing New Year, cheering and celebrating with all the Ho Chi Minh locals.
-We hope your New Year was as awesome as ours was; we know it’s several months late but happy New Year everyone!
+We hope your New Year was as awesome as ours was; we know this is several months late but happy New Year everyone!

 With this, we come to the end of our Ho Chi Minh City visit.
-If you’re wondering about the city’s Vietnam War destinations, we visited two major ones: the War Remnants Museum and the Cu Chu Tunnels, and we describe these in our post on the Vietnam War.
-But up next in this country, we continue through the south, our next stops being a French mountain town and a seaside resort popular with Russians.
+If you’re wondering about the city’s Vietnam War destinations, we visited two major ones: the War Remnants Museum and the Cu Chu Tunnels, both described in our post on the Vietnam War.
+But up next, we continue through the south, our next stops being a French mountain town and a seaside resort popular with Russians.